-- (a) the principal should be a taxable person; and - (b) the supplies made by the commission agent should be taxable.
+(b) the supplies made by the commission agent should be taxable.

-However, generally, a commission agent under APMC Act makes supplies on behalf of an agriculturist who is not a taxable person if he supplies produce out of cultivation of land11 [as seen above].
+However, generally, a commission agent under APMC Act makes supplies on behalf of an agriculturist who is not a taxable person if he supplies produce out of cultivation of land 16 [as seen above].

-Thus, a commission agent, who is making supplies on behalf of non-taxable person [viz. agriculturist], is not liable for compulsory registration under this provision.
+Thus, a commission agent, who is making supplies on behalf of nontaxable person [viz. agriculturist], is not liable for compulsory registration under this provision.

-- (ii) Further, since the services provided by the commission agent for sale/ purchase of agricultural produce are exempt from GST12, such commission agents are not liable to be registered in accordance with provisions of section 23(1)(a) [as discussed above]. - (iii) However, where a commission agent is liable to pay tax under reverse charge for any other services procured by him, such an agent will be required to get registered compulsorily (We have already seen under previous heading that persons liable to pay tax under reverse charge are required to obtain registration mandatorily).
+- Further, since the services provided by the commission agent for sale/ (ii) purchase of agricultural produce are exempt from GST17, such commission agents are not liable to be registered in accordance with provisions of section 23(1)(a) [as discussed above]. - However, where a commission agent is liable to pay tax under reverse charge, (iii) such an agent will be required to get registered compulsorily (We have already seen under previous heading that persons liable to pay tax under reverse charge are required to obtain registration mandatorily).